jingmchen/EasyScripts/README.md

 C# Avalonia (.NET10 / Avalonia 12)
   - Targets Windows, MacOS, and Linux

-I plan to make this a commercial software, as I need side income as my current job is low paying.
+I plan to make this a commercial software, as I need side income as my current job salary is insufficient for housing.
 To create a commercial macro in a market full of free macro software, this software idea needs to deliver something unique, appealing, and useful.

 # Purpose